-I have been a part of two successful startups for the past 17 years.
+I have been a part of two successful startups and product development teams for the past 17 years.
 The first was acquired and thrives today with products such as GoToMeeting and GoToWebinar.
 The second one, AppFolio, went public and also thrives with its software for property management companies and law firms.

 The key takeaway from watching each of these companies grow from roughly 10 employees to 600+ each is this: It’s all about building relationships.
 It is just like exercise.
 If we exercise regularly, a side effect is that our diet typically improves.
 If we build relationships and really know and care about the people we work with, everything else comes easier.

-So how can we build relationships on our teams and thrive?
+So how can we build relationships on our product development teams and thrive?
 Here are five ways.

 1. Sit Together

-At my first startup, product and engineering groups sat separately, and we all had our own individual offices.
+At my first startup, engineering and product development teams sat separately, and we all had our own individual offices.
 As our departments grew, we were spread even farther from each other.
 As a result, informal interactions between different groups went away, or became more challenging.
 Our communication would primarily take place over email or on the phone.
 Our engineering and product groups would only meet weekly or biweekly to review progress.
 We’d attempt to “be on the same page”, and that “page” was typically a schedule expressed in Microsoft Project.
 We weren’t exactly “strangers” but we really didn’t “know each other”.

 We learned — when we don’t see the people we work with on a regular basis, we make assumptions and distance grows — “us” and “them”; and “we” and “they” language emerges.
 Working together becomes harder.